 Exact location unknown, but if you look at the last photo at the next photo it appears to be the same building at the end before the Great Eastern Hotel, but early twentieth century adverts indicate it was ‘The first cafe over the bridge coming from Thorpe Station, Norwich – Salt Beef and Ham a specialty’.
 The proprietor in 1929 was M. Nattrass.

 95 to 101 Prince of Wales Road.

 A nice littel assembly of slightly run down shops, left to right: Major Mace – Gold and Silver dealer, One of the many Valori fish shops; the Valori’s were one of the many early twentieth century Immigrant Italian families whose industriousness came to dominate certain trades in the city along with the Peruzzis, Carreras and Marcantonios.
-Bullocks Fruiterers, and another Lamberts tobacconists, ubiquitous across the whole city.
+Bullocks Fruiterers, and another Lamberts tobacconists, ubiquitous across the whole of Norwich in the 1960s.
 All gone in a redevelopment in the 1960s.

 F Lambert & Son – from St Andrew’s Broad Street.

 On the corner of the now widened St Andrews Braod Street (and Charing Cross) stood this little confectioner and tobacconist, another one of the Lambert stores which stood across the city.
 In the background to the right you can make out the tower of St Lawrence which stands between St Benedicts and Westwick Street.

 What is now Hotel Nelson Norwich, a Premier Inn as far as I’m aware.
 It was demolished in 1963.